grpc/grpc-go/examples/features/opentelemetry/README.md

     go run server/main.go
     ```

-    * This starts the gRPC server, which is configured to send trace data via
+    * This starts the gRPC server, which exposes Prometheus metrics.
-    OTLP.

 2.  **Run the gRPC Client:**